How To Get PMP Certification in 10 Easy Steps

 How to Earn PDUs

-You can earn PDUs by attending local PMI Chapter dinner meetings, by volunteering for PMI, or by attending seminars offered by PMI Registered Education Providers (R.E.P.).
+You can earn PDUs by attending local PMI Chapter dinner meetings, by volunteering for PMI, or by attending seminars offered by a trusted and experienced education provider.
 There are lots of ways to earn PDUs so you are bound to find something that you can do.

 The good news is that there are many ways to earn free PDUs.